 - Silent reflux is hard to diagnose because the baby is not spitting up!
 We did not know for sure that Owen had reflux until he had a pH probe test at 10 months old.
 Some signs to watch for are crying and arching during feedings, screaming after feedings, frequent sour burps, and hoarseness from the acid.

 - Choking during feedings can also be a sign of silent reflux.
 When our fourth son was born in January 2012, I noticed that he was sure choking a lot during his feedings!
 I called our feeding specialist, and she said that getting choked up more than once a day is not normal.
 We had a swallow study done at 6 weeks of age, and Jonathan’s swallowing was just fine.
 But guess what the test revealed… reflux!
 He was having a “traffic jam” in his esophagus.
 Milk was trying to come back up while he was still eating.
 (However, Jonathan’s reflux journey was much less severe!
 He is 10 months old, and has always been a good eater.)
+Find more silent reflux symptoms here.

 - Reflux medicine does not stop the reflux.
 It does, however, make the reflux less acidic so that it will not burn and cause damage.
+If you’re interested in other holistic alternatives click here for more info.

 - Many breastfed babies with reflux also have a food sensitivity to dairy or soy, so it may be worth it to eliminate those from your diet.
 Owen responded really well to a hypoallergenic formula (Alimentum) at 10 months of age.
 I wish that I had tried a dairy elimination diet for me when he was still nursing because it obviously would have helped.